SleeplessChallenger/Near_Earth_Objects_Exploration/README.md

 4. filters.py has cornucopia of filters which are input by users and are applied on NEODatabase in database.py.
 It has limit() function which put a constraint on the output as our dataset is very big.

 5. write.py will write generated data from NEODatabase to either csv or json file.

+**Notice**
+In data folder I've uploaded shortened versions of .json and .csv so as to ease testing.
+Otherwise, it took eternity to load all the data.